crystallabs/crysterm/README.md

 - In `Widget::ProgressBar`, the display of value is done using foreground color.
 This is different than Blessed and arguably more correct (Blessed uses background color)
 - In Crysterm, default border type is "line" (`BorderType::Line`).
 In Blessed it is "bg"
 - In Blessed, there is variable `ignore_dock_contrast`, which if set to true will cause borders to always be docked, or if set to false it will not dock borders of different colors.
 In Crysterm, this variable is defined as `@dock_contrast: DockContrast`, and `DockContrast` is an enum that can be `Ignore`, `DontDock`, or `Blend`.
 The first two behave like Blessed's true and false respectively, and `Blend` is a new option that blends colors.
+- In Crysterm, `attaching`/`detaching` Widgets is only applicable on Screens and it means setting/removing property `#screen` on the desired widget and its children (it does not have anything to do with widget parent hierarchy).
+Although in most cases these functions are not called directly but are invoked automatically when calling functions to set widgets' parents.

 List of current bugs / quirks in Crysterm, in no particular order: